omnimod/PCoIPLogAnalyzer/README.md

 Examples:

-  #Analyze log file, and print the report to the console
+  #Analyze log file and print the report to the console

   _Get-PCoIPStatistics -FilePath "C:\Temp\pcoip_server_2017_12_19_000034d0.txt"_